What Is an Epidural?

 Once the epidural is in place, the anesthesiologist will administer medication that will significantly decrease sensation to the lower abdominal area.
 Medication may be administered as an initial injection with “top-up” as needed, or it may be delivered as a continuous infusion.

-Usually, epidurals are given at the onset of active labor, but the appropriate time for administration is determined from patient to patient.
+Usually, you will receive the epidural at the onset of active labor, but the appropriate time for administration differs from patient to patient.

 As much as a woman’s body goes through during labor, the idea of an epidural injection can be very unsettling.
 Rest assured that this process is conducted with a great deal of gentleness and precision.
 Most women do not even notice the initial prick of the tiny needle.
 What may be felt is a slight burning sensation as the medication is introduced into the body.
 This side effect lasts only a few seconds before the numbing effect occurs.

 - Pain is significantly reduced with this method of management.